Committed to Staying Competitive

 - The Interactive Digital Media Tax Credit is intended to help develop and produce interactive digital media projects in Manitoba.
 Eligible companies may receive a refundable corporate income tax credit equal to 40 per cent of labour costs on qualifying projects.

-- The Book Publishing Tax Credit provides a refundable income tax credit equal to 40 per cent of eligible Manitoba labour costs and a 15 per cent bonus for all books printed on paper.with a minimum of 30 per cent recycled content.
+- The Book Publishing Tax Credit provides a refundable income tax credit equal to 40 per cent of eligible Manitoba labour costs.
+To promote environmental sustainability in the industry, an additional 15 per cent bonus is available for all books printed on paper with a minimum of 30 per cent recycled content.
 It has been extended to December 31, 2017.